seanKenkeremath/va-trout-spotter/README.md

 ### Background Processing

-VA Trout Buddy leverages WorkManager for efficient background operations:
+VA Trout Spotter leverages WorkManager for efficient background operations:

 1. **Periodic Stocking Updates**: Schedules network requests every 12 hours when on unmetered connections (WiFi) to minimize data usage
 2. **Historical Data Fetching**: Performs a one-time fetch of historical stocking data (dating back to 2018) when the app is first installed